FlorianHoll/Loess/README.md

 | `weighting`           | -                           |

 ## Comparison of results with R's `loess()` function
-Note: Minor deviations may result from different hyperparameters - the R documentation of `loess()` is not explicit about some of the hyperparameters.

-### Prestige dataset
-Each of the fits below was fitted with the same settings with the built-in `loess()` function in R and with the present package in Python.
+Each of the fits below was fitted on the R dataset `Prestige` with the same settings with the built-in `loess()` function in R and with the present package in Python.
+Note: Minor deviations may result from different hyperparameters - the R documentation of `loess()` is not explicit about some of the hyperparameters - and differing interpolation methods (the R documentation is not particularly explicit about the interpolation method used).

 | Fit in Python: `Loess().fit()`            | Fit in R: `loess()` |
 |-----------------------|-----------------------------|